yjliu212/Basin-wide-rock-physics---3D/README.md

 Below we show a few example of different combinations of ppg and vclay index.

-1. ppg = 1, vclay = 2: meaning pore pressure gradient is 9 ppg, and vclay = 20%
+1. ppg_index = 1, vclay_index = 2: meaning pore pressure gradient is 9 ppg, and vclay = 20%
 The resulting AVO response is shown as below:
 ![image](https://github.com/user-attachments/assets/274247f5-8f50-494a-b0d2-2219c7ba0d74)
 The stack shows a flat spot due to the gas-oil-contact and the oil-water-contact: